emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-Shockingly, there didnt seem to be any substantial correlation between intensity and steps taken or intensity and calories burned.
+Shockingly, there didnt seem to be any substantial linear correlation between intensity and steps taken or intensity and calories burned.
 Since we split the data into time of day I wanted to also check at which points of the day individuals were being more or less active.
 I would assume participants would be more active during the morning or evening times considering, work schedules and common physical activity timeslots.
 However, this assumption dos not account for the weekends.
 I wrote up the following two code blocks to analyze time of day activity throught the week (SUN-SAT).

 <details>
 <summary>Show R Code</summary>

 <pre><code class="language-r">
 # Filter data for "Morning" time period and select relevant columns
-morninghr <- hourly_df1 %>%
+morninghr <- hourly_df %>%
   filter(TimeOfDay == "Morning") %>%
-  select(step_total, total_intensity, calories)
+  select(step_total, total_intensity, Calories)

 # View summary statistics for the morning activity
 summary(morninghr)